Finnoy Travel - Reviews, Stories and Tips

 Highway near Benidorm

 We drove from Alicante to Benidorm on a free highway.
-There would have been a motorway, too, but it had a road toll.
+There would have been a motorway, too, but it had a toll.

-Payment for the toll road works by collecting a ticket and paying at the exit.
+Payment for the toll road works is made by collecting a ticket and paying at the exit.
 It is possible to pay with a credit card.
 Most tolls in Spain have operated booths where you can speak to an employee and pay for the toll in cash, too.

 Roundabouts